MicrosoftDocs/power-platform/power-virtual-agents/faqs-generative-answers.md

   - The corpus upon which the model has been trained doesn't include data created after 2021.
     We have implemented mitigations to prevent the model from using its training corpus as a source for answers, however it is possible for answers to include content from websites other than the one you selected.

-  - The system doesn't perform an accuracy check, so if the selected website contains inaccurate information it could be shown to your chatbot users.
+  - The system doesn't perform an accuracy check, so if the selected data source contains inaccurate information it could be shown to your chatbot users.
 We have implemented mitigations to filter out irrelevant and offensive responses, and the feature is designed not to respond when offensive language is detected.
 These filters and mitigations are not foolproof.

   > [!NOTE]
-  > You should always test and review your bots before publishing them.
+  > You should always test and review your bots before publishing them, and consider collecting feedback from your bot's users.

-- Your admin can disable the ability to publish bots with generative answers for your tenant in the **Power Platform admin center**.
+- Your admin can disable the ability to publish bots with generative answers for your tenant in theÂ **Power Platform admin center**.

   :::image type="content" source="media/nlu-gpt/nlu-boost-conversation.png" alt-text="Screenshot of the Power Virtual Agents boost conversation.":::